Skip to content

 });

 That registers only those modules and resolves /widgets/signup-card/dist/index.js, /widgets/payment-breakdown/dist/index.js, and so on.
-This saves bytes when components are split into separate bundles.
+You save bytes when components split into separate bundles.

 You can also stay explicit: